oresat/oresat-ax5043-driver/README.md

   - Raspberry Pi OS (32-bit)
   - Internal SD Card Reader

+`sudo apt install rpi-imager`

+Be sure to check the advanced settings for ssh, wifi, and other useful settings

 On the SD card mounted on my laptop
 - `touch <mountpoint>/boot/ssh` to enable ssh
 - uncomment `dtparam=spi=on` in <mountpoint>/boot/config.txt to enable SPI0